PanoSAMic: Panoramic Image Segmentation from SAM Feature Encoding and Dual View Fusion: Experiments and Results

 To further assess the impact of dual-view fusion, we evaluated segmentation performance specifically on edge regions of the images using the $3$-Fold \textbf{RGB} validation of Stanford2D3DS. \Cref{tab:edge_ablation} reports results for different edge ratios, defined as the fraction of pixels near the left and right borders (\eg~an edge ratio of $0.5$ corresponds to $0.25W$ on each side, where $W$ is the image width).

-For single-view segmentation, performance decreases as the edge ratio narrows, indicating reduced quality near image boundaries.
-In contrast, dual-view fusion shows the opposite trend, with higher relative gains at the edges.
+For single-view segmentation, performance decreases as the edge ratio narrows.
+In contrast, dual-view fusion shows the opposite trend.
 The mIoU difference between single and dual view grows from $1.67\%$ for full images to $4.87\%$ at the edges, confirming that dual-view fusion effectively mitigates boundary discontinuities.